ajaykliyara/Crime_Scene_Rochester_NY/README.md

 <H3>Problem Statement</H3>

 <b>How safe are you in Rochester, NY ?
-Drive decision using data as opposed to opinion.
+Drive decision using data as opposed to opinion.</b>

-	Data > Opinion (always)
+	<b>Data > Opinion (always)</b>

-The objective was to allow a rochester resident / visitor to use historical data to help determine how safe they would be visiting part of the city at a specific time. </b>
+<b> The objective was to allow a rochester resident / visitor to use historical data to help determine how safe they would be visiting part of the city at a specific time. </b>

 <H3>Project Objectives</H3>